 How to Fertilize Strawberry Plants in Containers

-Fertilization is crucial for any container plant, not just strawberries.
+Adding fertilizer is crucial for any container plant, not just strawberries.
 Potted plants are unable to spread their roots out like those in the garden.

 Plants can use their roots to reach for nutrients when they’re not immediately available.
 That’s not the case when it’s in a container because they confine the roots.
 As a result, your plant relies on you fertilizing it to get all the nutrients it needs.